Enhancing Semi-Supervised Learning via Representative and Diverse Sample Selection: Experiments

 First, we compare RDSS against various traditional AL approaches on CIFAR-10/100.
 AL approaches conclude \textbf{CoreSet}~\citep{sener2018active}, \textbf{VAAL}~\citep{sinha2019variational}, \textbf{LearnLoss}~\citep{yoo2019learning} and \textbf{MCDAL}~\citep{cho2022mcdal}.
 For a fair comparison, we exclusively use samples selected by RDSS for supervised learning compared to other AL approaches, considering that AL relies solely on labelled samples for supervised learning.
 The implementation details are shown in Appendix~\ref{idosle}.
 The experimental results are presented in Table~\ref{supervised}, from which we observe that RDSS achieves the highest accuracy under almost all budget settings when relying solely on labelled data for supervised learning, with notable improvements on CIFAR-100.

-Second, we compare RDSS with sampling methods used in SSAL when applied to the same SSL framework (\textit{i.e.,} FlexMatch or FreeMatch).
+Second, we compare RDSS with sampling methods used in SSAL when applied to the same SSL framework (\textit{i.e.,} FlexMatch or FreeMatch) on CIFAR-10.
 The sampling methods conclude \textbf{CoreSetSSL}~\citep{sener2018active}, \textbf{MMA}~\citep{song2019combining}, \textbf{CBSSAL}~\citep{gao2020consistency}, and \textbf{TOD-Semi}~\citep{huang2021semi}.
 In detail, we tune recent SSAL approaches with their public implementations and run experiments under an extremely low-budget setting, \textit{i.e.,} 40 samples in a 20-random-and-20-selected setting.
 Table~\ref{ssl} illustrates that the performance of most SSAL approaches falls below that of random sampling methods under extremely low-budget settings.
 This inefficiency stems from the dependency of sample selection on model performance within the SSAL framework, which struggles when the model is weak.
 Our model-free method, in contrast, selects samples before training, avoiding these pitfalls.

-Third, when applied to SSL, we directly compare RDSS with the above AL/SSAL approaches, which may better reflect the paradigm differences.
+Third, we directly compare RDSS with the above AL/SSAL approaches when applied to SSL, which may better reflect the paradigm differences.
 The experimental results and analysis are in the Appendix~\ref{crwasm}.